JULY 1 - 22, 2023

 The Brancaleoni International Music Festival Emerging Vocal Artist & Collaborative Piano Program is a three-week intensive educational experience that aims to provide the highest caliber of training for the young singer and collaborative pianist.
 This year's select group of participants will study, coach, and perform in the idyllic setting of the mountainous Northeastern Marche region of Italy.
 The concentrated curriculum includes regular lessons, coachings, a production of Mozart's Le Nozze di Figaro, opera scenes, workshops, daily Italian language/diction classes, masterclasses, student and faculty recitals, and more.
 Day trips to cities in Italy are also included in the cost of tuition.
 For more information, visit the Information page.

-The final application deadline is March 1, 2020.
-The festival will run from June 27 - July 18, 2020, with June 27 being the arrival date and July 18 the departure date.
+The final application deadline is March 1, 2023, now extended to April 1, 2023.
+The festival will run from July 1 - July 22, 2023 with July 1 being the arrival date and July 22 the departure date.

 All students not cast as a lead in Le Nozze di Figaro will also have the opportunity to perform in the opera scenes production, which will also be performed at the Brancaleoni Castle.
-The opera scenes will be directed by Howard Watkins from the Metropolitan Opera in New York, and directed by internationally acclaimed staging director Jeffrey Buchman.
+The opera scenes will be directed by Kirk Severtson from the University of Michigan, and directed by internationally acclaimed staging director Jeffrey Buchman.
 The opera scenes program provides students a chance to work one-on-one with one of the world's most renowned vocal coaches and directors.
 Students will be notified of scene assignments two months prior to the festival start date.
 Students are required to arrive at the festival memorized and ready to start scene rehearsals and coachings on the first day of the festival.

 ITALIAN LANGUAGE, DICTION & CULTURE CLASSES Interactive learning modules focusing on Italian language, diction, IPA and culture will be provided by the instructors of the Scuola Arte e Cultura Appennino, totaling approximately 33 hours of instruction.
 Each instructor is a certified professional with a minimum of a Master's degree in Italian language studies who specializes in teaching Italian to non-native speakers.
 Each learning module will focus on a specific topic which will accumulate in a hands-on activity, including making your own pasta and pizza, going shopping at the local market, and more!